ISO 27001 Context of Organisation: Context Generator | Template | Guide

 What’s the biggest mistake people make?

 Rushing it.
 Take your time to really think about your business.
-It’s the most important step in the whole process.
+It’s the most important step in the whole process because if your context is wrong, your entire ISMS will be built on the wrong foundation.

 About the author